 Kansas

-All Kansas state parks, fishing lakes and wildlife areas are currently open to the public.
-The state is reminding visitors to these areas that they must adhere to health guidelines and social distancing recommendations.
+All Kansas state parks, fishing lakes, and wildlife areas were open to the public.
+However, the state asked visitors to follow health guidelines and social distancing recommendations.

 Kentucky

-The Kentucky Department of Fish and Wildlife (KDFW) has kept it’s boat launches and access points open to the public throughout the pandemic.
-However, the department stresses that this is only possible if physical distancing guidelines are maintained by the public.
+The Kentucky Department of Fish and Wildlife (KDFW) kept its boat launches and access points open to the public throughout the pandemic.
+However, the department stressed that this was only possible if the public maintained physical distancing guidelines.

-It’s also important for boaters to remember that not all boat launches and access points are managed by the KDFW.
-Operators who are looking for a location to launch their boat should check ahead of time to determine if specific restrictions are in place (ex.
-Day access only), or if the launch is operational.
-For more information on boat launch and state park access and restrictions visit the KDFW Website
+However, not all boat launches and access points are managed by the KDFW.
+So, operators were asked to check beforehand to determine if specific restrictions were in place (e.g., Day access only) or if the launch was operational.

 Louisiana

-State managed parks and boating access points are open within the state.
-Restrictions within these areas include social distancing requirements, and limiting gatherings to groups of 10.
+State-managed parks and boating access points were open within the state.
+Restrictions within these areas included social distancing requirements and limiting gatherings to groups of ten.

 Maine